© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Causewayed enclosure and Anglo-Saxon cemetery 500m ENE of Heath Place is a scheduled monument protected by Historic England under reference 1009286.
 View the official record →

-The causewayed enclosure and Anglo-Saxon cemetery located 500 metres east-north-east of Heath Place is a multi-period archaeological site of Neolithic and Early Anglo-Saxon date.
+The causewayed enclosure and Anglo-Saxon cemetery located 500 metres east-north-east of Heath Place is a monument of dual archaeological significance, combining two distinct periods of prehistoric and early medieval activity at the same location.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009286.

 Causewayed enclosure and Anglo-Saxon cemetery 500m ENE of Heath Place is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009286.